Substra/substra-documentation/docs/source/how-to/developing-substra/local-deployment.rst

 Now you are ready to go, you can either run the :doc:`Substra examples </examples/substra_core/index>` or the :doc:`SubstraFL examples </examples/substrafl/index>`.

 This local deployment is for developing or testing Substra.
-If you want to have a more production-ready deployment and a more customized set-up, have a look at the :ref:`deployment section <operations/overview:Overview>`.
+If you want to have a more production-ready deployment and a more customized set-up, have a look at the :doc:`deployment section <../deploying-substra/index>`.

 Documentation on running tests on any of the Substra components is available on the component repositories, see `substra <https://github.com/substra/substra>`_, `substrafl <https://github.com/substra/substrafl>`_, `substra-tools <https://github.com/substra/substra-tools>`_, substra-backend_, orchestrator_, substra-frontend_ and `substra-tests <https://github.com/substra/substra-tests>`_ repositories.